 Dudley was firstly a musician.
 He was an organ scholar at Magdalene College Oxford in the 1950s.
 He was a fine classical pianist, composer and sight reader but became better known for his jazz playing and comedy.
 His musical personality was as distinct as his comedic voice.
 It was amazing that he found time to do all these things brilliantly and give happiness to millions of people in so many different ways.

 In 1998 I read that Dudley was not well.
 There were many rumours in the press and I wasn’t sure what was true.
 I felt compelled to write and let him know how much his music was appreciated.
-I dedicated a piano transcription of the music from the film Bedazzled which he played at the 1992 concert and sent it to his agent Louis Pitt.
-I also dedicated a song ‘It isn’t even if’ from my opera Heaven On Earth which was a nod at the influence his music had on me.
+I made and dedicated a piano transcription of the music from the film Bedazzled which he played at the 1992 concert and sent it to his agent Louis Pitt.
+I also dedicated a song ‘It isn’t even if’ from my opera Heaven On Earth which contained a nod at the influence his music had on me.